YichengWu/freecam3d/README.md

 ## Train

-To train the entire framework, simply run the following code.
+The PSFs used here are captured from an experiemntal prototype.
+To train the network to optimize the network, simply run the following code.
 ```
-python depth_estimation.py
+python train.py
 ```
-Inside the code, `results_dir` is the output result directory, `DATA_PATH` is the directory of the downloaded dataset.
-The learning rate of the optical layer and digital network can be set individually using `lr_optical` and `lr_digital`.
-Detailed instruction about choosing the learning rate can be found in paper Sec.
-IIID(d).
+Inside the code, `DATA_PATH_root` is the directory of the downloaded dataset, `results_dir` is the output result directory.

 ### Logging

 We use Tensorboard for logging training progress.
-Recommended: execute `tensorboard --logdir /path/to/save_dir --port 9001` and visit `localhost:9001` in the browser.
+Recommended: execute `tensorboard --logdir /path/to/save_dir --port 9999` and visit `localhost:9999` in the browser.

-## Evaluation
+## Evaluation ???

 Once the network is trained, the performance can be evaluated using the testing dataset.
 ```